Japanese think tank proposes ICO guidance

 The group also gave five trading principles for the protection of investors when purchasing and selling tokens.

-Principle 1: Token sellers should confirm the identity (Know Your Customer: KYC) and suitability of customers.
+Principle 1: Token sellers should confirm the identity and suitability of customers: Know Your Customer (KYC).

 Principle 2: Administrative companies that support the issuance of tokens should confirm the KYCs of issuers.